elto21ab/EA/KLC/W06L1 Leader≠Leadership.md

 What teachers call it: quasi, religion, ...

-- Discourse of "faritale" leadership can be counterproductive to achieve the change desired.
+- Discourse of "fairytale" leadership can be counterproductive to achieve the change desired.
 - Is leaders even necessary/effective
 - "Romance of leadership"
 	- Attributing credit to individuals for an org's collaborative effort